imhicihu/ISKM2017/README.md

 ### Contribution guidelines ###

 * Code review
-     - For security reasons, there is no code to share.
-What it can be shared can be found in the [Downloads](https://bitbucket.org/imhicihu/iskm2017/downloads/) section.
+     - For *security* reasons, there is no code to share.
+     - What it can be shared can be found in the [Downloads](https://bitbucket.org/imhicihu/iskm2017/downloads/) or [Source](https://bitbucket.org/imhicihu/iskm2017/src) section.

 ### Who do I talk to? ###